 Isn't this the main reason why Christians put Jesus fish on their cars - they like how they feel when the see one on another car?
 I'd like to have the same option.
 If they have the right to be part of a Jesus fish community, communicating "I'm one of you" to other Christian drivers, I'd like to be able to do the same a nonbeliever.

 I do not have a Darwin fish on my car because I am not interested in having my car vandalized.
-I have known a handful of people in this community who have had their vehicles vandalized other progressive symbols (e.g., anti-Bush and pro-Kerry bumper stickers), and I have heard conservative Christians talk about damaging vehicles for messages with which they disagreed.
+I have known a handful of people in the Mississippi community where I live who have had their vehicles vandalized for progressive symbols as mild as the official bumper stickers of Democratic presidential candidates, and I have heard conservative Christians talk about damaging vehicles for messages with which they disagreed.
 In other words, I have empirical evidence (e.g., reports of vandalism to vehicles displaying progressive symbols) to support my estimation of the likelihood of vandalism.

 So while I have the right (in a legal sense) to display a Darwin fish, exercising it requires me to put my personal safety and my property in jeopardy.
 Christians do not have to worry about this when they affix a Jesus fish to their vehicles, put on a cross necklace, wear a Campus Crusade for Christ t-shirt, or engage in some other symbolic expression of their beliefs.